belovm96/chord-detection/README.md

 ## Motivation
 Chord Transcription is a skill of detecting chord progressions in a musical piece by ear.
 While the majority of musical instrument players use sheet music to learn songs, it is rare that a musician is trained enough to figure out a composition by ear alone.
 Moreover, chord transcription can take hours, especially for beginner musicians.

-While it is easy to find sheet music or tabs for classics, that is not the case for newly released or more obscure music.
+In addition, while it is easy to find sheet music or tabs for classics, that is not the case for newly released or more obscure music.

 Therefore, I would like to introduce ReChord - web application that transcribes chords for you in just few minutes!